arif9011/A-Medium-Sized-International-Retail-Company-Data-Analysis/README.md

 # Project Description
 In this project I connected to a variety of sources in order to retrieve the required datasets - this included:

-- SQL Database (Source of the Orders table)
+- Azure SQL Database (Source of the Orders table)
 - A file of .CSV file ( Source of the Products Table)
 - Azure Blob Storage (Source of the Stores table)
 - A folder of .csv files (Source of the Customers table)